isabella232/siliconsalon.info/_pages/index.md

 {: .notice--info}

 ### 5. Threats & countermeasures

+"Kerckhoff's principle is that the system has to be secure even if it is in enemy's hands, and the only thing you need to keep secret is the key.
+This is not really implemented in hardware; I think open-source software is on the good path to this kind of goal but on the hardware there's a lot of work to be done."
+{: .notice--info}

 ### 6. Edge topics

 ### 7. Building a secure infrastructure ecosystem

+"The vendor is not going to change something that will trigger re-certification unless they have a large commitment from a big player like a phone manufacturer that actually wants that functionality.
+It's not necessarily a problem of the specs and standards not being there, it's unwillingness to implement the features quickly because of those market dynamics."
+{: .notice--info}

+"One of the big problems with this that I see is that the people who are making the major components for some of these products are not the people who are making the products.
+There's a disconnect between what the product requirements [are] and what the components can do because there is not a tight feedback loop."
+{: .notice--info}

 ## Participants